Glenis studied for a B.A (Hons) in English Literature after retirement. She was awarded a degree at the age of 67.

 I shall but love thee better after death.

-- The first eight lines of this sonnet form are called the octave and follow the conventional rhyme scheme ABBAABBA
+- It's in the form of a Petrarchan sonnet: the first eight lines of this sonnet form are called the octave and follow the conventional rhyme scheme ABBAABBA.

-- Repitition- the words I love thee are repeated seven times, emphasing the theme and the strength of emotion of the speaker.
+- Repetition: the words I love thee are repeated seven times, emphasing the theme and the strength of emotion of the speaker.